How To Start A Blog – An Easy And Simple 8 Step Guide

 Adventurous Kate: Kate focuses on Solo Female Travel http://www.adventurouskate.com/

-Goats on the Road: Nick and Dariece focus on staying financially stable while traveling https://www.goatsontheroad.com/
+Goats on the Road: Nick and Dariece focus on staying financially stable while travelling https://www.goatsontheroad.com/

 Hektic Travels: Dalene and Pete revolve their blog around housesitting your way through the world http://www.hecktictravels.com/

-Traveling Canucks: Cam and Nicole blog about traveling with a family https://travelingcanucks.com/
+Travelling Canucks: Cam and Nicole blog about travelling with a family https://travelingcanucks.com/

 When you start a blog it might take a little while to truly feel like you’ll find your niche.
 That’s okay, take your time with it.
 If you’re still finding your niche just make sure what you are posting to your audience is still creative and interesting so they are engaged.
-Put yourself in their shoes and think about what you yourself would want to get out of a blog.
+Put yourself in their shoes and think about what you yourself would want to get out the stuff you’re writing.

-This is arguably one of the most fun and difficult parts when you start a blog.
+This is arguably one of the most fun and difficult parts when you looking at how to start a blog.
 You want to come up with something that is both creative and memorable, yet different and unique.
 You also want something that isn’t already a registered domain name.

 What is a domain name?

 It’s essentially the address of your site.
 For example, ours is toquesandboots.com and will stay that way provided that we continue to pay our domain registration fees.
 Yes, there are fees!
 No, they are not overly expensive and typically are paid through your hosting (which we will go into more detail in our next point).

 If you’re taking your blog very seriously from the moment you are reading this guide on how to start a blog we would recommend just paying for a domain and hosting right away.
 But if you’re looking at it for more of a hobby than anything else there are a few free platforms you can use like; WordPress.com, Tumblr, and Blogger.